kescherCode/dead-mans-switch/README.md

 If the script detects that the "last sign of life" has become old, an email will be sent out to you in order to warn you that the dead man's switch will set off in 24 hours.
 This is to prevent accidentally setting the switch off.
-After the warning period passes, the switch will be set off and send an email to all configured addresses with the predefined message and attachments.
+After the warning period passes, the switch will be set off and email all configured addresses with the predefined message and attachments.
 It will also send an info to yourself that the switch has been set off, in case you are, in fact, still alive.

 ## Why did you make this?